Dehn functions of coabelian subgroups of direct products of groups

-For functions $f,g: \NN \to \RR>0$, we call $(f,g)$ a \textit{filling pair} for $G$ if every null-homotopic word $w(X)$ of length $\leq n$ admits a filling of area $\leq f(n)$ and diameter $\leq g(n)$.
-The following is well-known and its proof is analogous to the proof of the upper bound in Lemma \ref{lem:Dehndirectproduct}. \begin{lemma} Let $G_1,\dots,G_k$ be finitely presented groups with filling pairs $\left(f_i,g_i\right)$.
+For functions $f,g: \NN \to \RR>0$, we call $(f,g)$ an \textit{(extrinsic) filling pair} for $G$ if every null-homotopic word $w(X)$ of length $\leq n$ admits a filling of area $\leq f(n)$ and diameter $\leq g(n)$.
+The following is well-known and it follows easily from the proof of the upper bound on the Dehn function of a direct product of groups given in \cite{Bric-93}. \begin{lemma} Let $G_1,\dots,G_k$ be finitely presented groups with filling pairs $\left(f_i,g_i\right)$.
 Then is a filling pair for $\prod_{i=1}^k G_i$. \end{lemma}